I know what you're thinking...

 Ask yourself the following:

-- What type of content do I want to show?
-This will determine the Widgets you will need.
+What type of content do I want to show?
+This will determine the Templates you will need.

 Okay, your plan is almost complete.
 But before you bring your shiny, detailed, plan to your boss you need to consider how you will validate this new endeavour.